kubauth/kubauth-doc/docs/30-user-guide/190-identity-merging.md

-# Identity merging
+# Identity Merging

-In previous chapters, each user was defined inside a specific provider database.
-But Kubauth allow properties of a given user defined in two (or more) ID provider to be merged.
+In previous chapters, each user was defined within a specific provider database.
+However, Kubauth allows properties of a user defined in two (or more) identity providers to be merged.

-This will allow, for example, to enrich a user profile from a central user repository by local (cluster wide) specific properties.
+This enables you to, for example, enrich a user profile from a central repository with local (cluster-specific) properties.

-> This is specially useful if you have a READ ONLY access to your LDAP server.
+> This is especially useful if you have read-only access to your LDAP server.

-## Sample setup
+## Sample Setup

-Here is an example manifest to exercise this capability:
+Here is an example manifest to demonstrate this capability:

-> It is assumed here than Kubauth is configured with an LDAP and an local CRD user database, as described in previous chapter, with Users and Groups sample dataset.
-  And than `alice` and `bob` are existing user defined in the LDAP Server.
+> This assumes Kubauth is configured with both LDAP and local CRD user databases as described in the previous chapter, with Users and Groups sample datasets, and that `alice` and `bob` are existing users defined in the LDAP server.

 ???+ abstract "ldap-addon.yaml"